kragen/stoneknifeforth/README.md

 (It would be fairly easy to make a tiny “compiler” if the source language were, say, x86 machine code.)

-The output executable is 6268 bytes, containing about 2550 instructions.  `valgrind` reports that it takes 1,901,062 instructions to compile itself.
-(The long runtimes are a result of reading its input one byte at at time.)
+The output executable is 4153 bytes, containing about 1400 instructions.  `valgrind` reports that it takes 1,831,844 instructions to compile itself.
+(So you would think that it could compile itself in 2.6 ms.  The long runtimes are a result of reading its input one byte at at time.)

 Reducing Executable Size
 ------------------------

 There are straightforward changes to reduce it to below 4096 bytes, but they will make the compiler more complicated, not simpler.
-The tables T and A should be moved past the end of the executable text, and some of the most-referenced routines should be open-coded, which should also speed it up.
+Some of the most-referenced routines should be open-coded, which should also speed it up.
 Here are the routines that were called in more than 10 places some time ago:

      11 0x169  xchg
      13 0xc20  Literal